Located in: Poland

-Many international students have a hard time choosing and applying to the right university.
+Many international students have difficulty choosing and applying to the right university.
 Medlink students will help you not only with the application process but also find the right European university for you to study medicine abroad.

-Wroclaw’s medical record can be traced back to the 13th century when the first hospital there was founded.
-You may not know its name, but we are sure you know the name Alois Alzheimer who lived and worked in this town.
+Wroclaw’s medical record can be traced back to the 13th century when the first hospital was founded.
+You may not know its name, but we are sure you know the name of Alois Alzheimer, who lived and worked in this town.
 He was a neurologist and psychiatrist who presented his finding on the degeneration of the brain cortex, also known as Alzheimer’s disease nowadays.
-The city was home to two more famous scientists who even won Nobel prizes, Robert Koch - the creator of modern bacteriology and Paul Ehrlich - a pioneer of present chemotherapy.
+The city was home to two more famous scientists who even won Nobel prizes, Robert Koch - the creator of modern bacteriology, and Paul Ehrlich - a pioneer of present chemotherapy.

 From Wroclaw’s history, we can conclude that it was fated to be a medical town and is one of the best places to study medicine in English in Poland.

-The oldest faculty in Wroclaw Medical University is the faculty of medicine which is over 70 years old.
+The oldest faculty at Wroclaw Medical University is the faculty of medicine over 70 years old.
 Here, you can enrol in a 6-year M.D. programme.
 It is divided into two parts.
-The first part is theoretical, which is studied during years 1 and 2.
+The first part is theoretical, studied during years 1 and 2.
 From year 3 until the 6th year is the second part.
-It includes seminars, clinical demonstrations, rounds and other hospital activities.
+It includes seminars, clinical demonstrations, rounds, and other hospital activities.